 Even if you no longer need an early decision, you may ask for a Fair Hearing.
-Your request for a Fair Hearing must be in writing and must be postmarked, faxed, emailed or hand-delivered within 120 days from the date on this notice.
+Your request for a Fair Hearing must be in writing and must be postmarked within 120 days from the date on this notice.
 Your request should include the following information: